elastic/e2e-testing/e2e/QUICKSTART.md

 **NOTE:** same as **go test**, `godog` respects package level isolation.
 All your step definitions should be in your test suite root directory.
 In this case: **foo**.

-If we run godog inside the test suite: - `godog`.
-We can either use Go tools: - `go test -v --godog.format=pretty`
+From the test suite directory, you can directly run Go commands to run the tests: - `go test -v --godog.format=pretty`, or leverage the build system: - `make functional-test`

 You should see that the steps are undefined: